0xKourama/Elbanna-NP-Notes/personal/braindump.md

 3. being highly adaptive
 	*what makes adaptation annoying?*
 	- because some changes are bigger than us and that forces us to be in a reactive mode.

+# what makes a failure bad?
+1. when it's exaggerated to affect a person's image of himself.
+	[+] what causes a failure is a factor or more being missed in doing the desired task.
+Figured out what the missed factors were is what increases the chances of success on the following attempts.
+2. when the failure doesn't teach much.
+	[+] a bad failure doesn't give much feedback and leaves you to figure out what caused it.
+3. when the failure's cost is big. not all failures are the same.
+	[+] trying to minimize the cost of certain failure is important. exposing oneself to a huge risk isn't a wise thing to do.

+# what makes something right?

+# what makes something wrong?

+# what is emotional diffusion?

+# what are the 48 laws of power?

+# what makes women objectified?
+1. a woman's body is a source of pleasure for a man.
+2. sleeping with a woman is an instinct within every man.
+A major task for him to accomplish.

+# what makes men not objectified?
+1. a man's body is not a source of pleasure for a woman.
+It is only when the man is skilled in intercourse.
+2.

+# what does a woman provide?
+1. offspring
+2. nurturing for offspring
+3. pleasure for husband
+4. housekeeping
+5. support for husband

+# what does a man provide?
+1. covering cost of life (house, car, bills, education, vacations)
+2. safety & protection
+3. responsibility
+4. support for wife
+5. leadership and vision
+6. raising kids

+# what makes a person scary?
+1. power
+2. focus
+3. status
+4. size
+5. masculine features
+6. demeanor

+# what constitues my vision in marriage?
+1. putting God's rules first
+	*the main source of authority on right & wrong is God's word*
+2. putting the self last
+	*being selfish can work when you're single. teamwork is king in marriage <3*
+3. being thankful for what we have while working to improve
+4.

+# what makes a bond unbreakable?
+1. both parties defending it
+2. both parties communicating efficiently
+3. both parties being grateful for eachother
+4. both parties negotiating properly
+5. having wisdom in the relationship to control bad things from happening

+# what makes communication important?
+1. expressing what made you upset is important to relay to your partner

+# what creates obstacles in communication?
+1.

+# what my way in overcoming challenges?
+1. gathering information.
+Doing research.
+Asking as much good questions as I can.
+2. Doing deep analysis.
+3. exploring the tree.